 Chucking the lightsaber over his shoulder may have got a laugh (a very nervous one, in my theatre) but as I watched the story unfold, it struck me that his twin sister should have understood that Luke had gone to a lot of effort to disappear, and let him go.

 Leia had been through terrible losses too – her entire planet, her son, her…Han.
 Luke skulked off to let her deal with everything on her own.
-The Luke that millions loved would have regrouped.
+The Luke that millions loved would never have been so weak.

-Let’s be honest – he was never the coolest member of his gang.
+He was never the coolest member of his gang.
 He had to work to become the calm, lethal Luke of Return of the Jedi.
 And Han still laughed in his face.
-Luke wasn’t necessarily the obvious tough guy type, but he was resourceful, and he never gave up.
+But although Luke wasn’t necessarily the obvious tough guy type, but he was resourceful, and he never gave up.

 We got one glimpse of the cool Luke who faced down Darth Sidious; at the end of The Last Jedi, he Force-beamed his soul across the galaxy to tell his hilariously unhinged nephew that he’s a stupid ass, while wearing an outfit that would have made Padmé Amidala proud.